• Biodiversity & Ecosystem Services

 Engagement and efforts to reduce biodiversity Loss:

-Similarly, aspects related to biodiversity loss factors (noise, air, water or soil pollution) are also duly controlled through the licensing process (license conditions), and are periodically and duly monitored by the competent bodies.
-It should also be noted that most of our operations have ISO 14000 environmental certification.
+Similarly, aspects related to factors contributing to biodiversity loss (such as noise pollution, air, water, or soil pollution) are adequately controlled through the licensing process (license conditions) and are periodically and properly monitored by the relevant authorities.
+It is noteworthy that the majority of our operations are ISO 14000 environmental certified.

-Recovery areas (and compensations) and preserved areas are monitored for fauna, flora and recovery status, varying according to the requirements of the environmental licensing body in each location, and are reflected in the license conditions of the respective operating units.
+Recovery (and compensation) areas and preserved areas are subject to fauna, flora, and recovery status monitoring, varying according to the requirements of the environmental licensing authority of each location, reflected in the license conditions of the respective operational units.

-In addition, as part of the environmental licensing process, the Jurema RPPN management plan has been drawn up, as well as the Biodiversity Action Plan (BAP) and the Biodiversity Monitoring and Evaluation Plan (BMEP), which are verified by the licensing environmental agency and are essential for monitoring the state of biodiversity conservation.
+Furthermore, as part of the environmental licensing process, the management plan for the Jurema Private Natural Heritage Reserve (RPPN), as well as the Biodiversity Action Plan (BAP) and the Biodiversity Monitoring and Evaluation Plan (BMEP), were developed.
+These plans are reviewed by the licensing environmental authority and are essential for monitoring the conservation status of biodiversity.

-Aiming to improve the effectiveness of our actions and reduce biodiversity loss, CSN Group employs a series of partnerships and efforts with governments, regulators and local organizations.
+In order to enhance the effectiveness of our actions and reduce biodiversity loss, the CSN Group engages in a series of partnerships and efforts with governments, regulatory agencies, and local organizations.

-Among the efforts and partnerships with governments and regulators, we can highlight the following:
+Among the efforts and partnerships with governments and regulatory agencies, the following can be highlighted:

-In the Steel sector, in 2023 the recovery process began in the area of Relevant Ecological Interest (ARIE) Floresta da Cicuta – RJ, in accordance with the terms of the cooperation agreement established with ICMBio.
-Also noteworthy are environmental education actions such as training workshops for employees and the community, as well as the donation of materials to the Tinguá Biological Reserve (REBIO) in Rio de Janeiro.
+In the Steel sector, in 2023, the process of recovering the Relevant Ecological Interest Area (ARIE) Floresta da Cicuta – RJ was initiated, according to the terms of the cooperation agreement established with ICMBio.
+Environmental education activities, such as training workshops for employees and the community, as well as material donations to the Tinguá Biological Reserve (REBIO), in Rio de Janeiro, are also noteworthy.

-In the logistics sector, the partnership with the Federal University of the São Franscisco Valley (UNIVASF), stands out in 2023: UNIVASF is the trustee of the biological material collected from the suppression fronts inherent in the construction of the TLSA railroad.
-This partnership helps CSN comply with Normative Instruction 13 of 2013, inherent to the licensing process, and contributes to the university’s collection.
+In the Logistics sector, a partnership with the Federal University of Vale do São Francisco (UNIVASF) was established in 2023.
+UNIVASF is the custodian of the biological material collected in the suppression fronts inherent to the construction of the TLSA railway.
+This partnership helps CSN comply with the 2013 Normative Instruction 13, inherent to the licensing process, and contributes to the university’s collection.

-In the cement sector, there are partnerships with public institutions such as the Minas Gerais Forestry Institute (IEF), the Minas Gerais Technical Assistance and Rural Extension Company (EMATER), the Minas Gerais Energy Company (CEMIG) and the city council, as well as local companies.
-These partnerships correspond especially to the context of the Barroso operational unit.
+In the Cement sector, partnerships with public institutions such as the State Institute of Forestry of Minas Gerais (IEF), the Technical Assistance and Rural Extension Company of Minas Gerais (EMATER), the Minas Gerais Power Company (CEMIG), and the municipality, as well as local companies, are highlighted.
+These partnerships are particularly relevant to the context of the Barroso operational unit.

-On the other hand, among the efforts and partnerships with local organizations, CSN Mineração has partnerships with museums and universities that work together in the licensing stages that involve diagnosing, collecting and identifying species.
+On the other hand, among the efforts and partnerships with local organizations, CSN Mineração maintains partnerships with museums and universities that work together in the licensing stages involving diagnosis, collection, and species identification.

-The partnerships generally consist of receiving specimens of fauna in specific cases where there is a need for guidance on identification, for example.
+These partnerships typically involve the receipt of fauna specimens in specific cases where guidance on identification is needed, for example.
 In return, they contribute to the collections of these institutions.

 See our 2021 Integrated Report to learn more about our actions: https://esg.csn.com.br/nossa-empresa/relatorio-integrado-gri